JamesLiu12/FPS-Simulator/README.md

 2. To run the game directly, please run `./start.sh`, this will compile and run the game.
 To only compile the game, please run `make all`, then the executable file `./bin/FPS_Simulator` will be generated.
 3. Run `make clean` to delete all the object files and binary files generated.
 4. Run `make tar` to pack the whole project (excluding the object and binary files) into an archive file.
+* **_Important_**: Make sure the terminal size is at least *200 * 75*
+* **_Important_**: Due to the unstable performance of CS server, the game sometimes lags when the cs server is under high load.
+We recommend you to run the code on your own linux to have better experience.
 ### For Windows user:
 [//]: # (TODO)